Todochris/CheatSheets/MarkDown CheatSheet.md

 You can add an optional language ID at the end of the first line.
 The language ID will only be used to highlight the code inside if you tick the ***Enable highlighting in code blocks*** option.
 This is what happens if you enable it:

 ![Syntax highlighting example](http://d.pr/i/9HM6+)

-I support many popular languages as well as some generic syntax descriptions that can be used if your language of choice is not supported.
-See [relevant sections on the official site](http://macdown.uranusjr.com/features/) for a full list of supported syntaxes.

 ### Inline Formatting